The role of magnetic boundaries in kinematic and self-consistent magnetohydrodynamic simulations of precession-driven dynamo action in a closed cylinder: Full set of magnetohydrodynamic equations

-The simulations start with the pure hydrodynamic case and the effects by magnetic induction are switched on at $t=300$.
-After a short initial phase the magnetic energy begins to grow for about $100$ cylinder rotations and finally goes into saturation.
-The induced magnetic energy $E_{\rm{m}}$ is much smaller than $E_{\rm{k}}$ and both energies are dominated by the contributions from the $\varphi$ components.
+and where $L$ denotes the edge length of the cubic domain.
+The simulations start with the pure hydrodynamic case, which is processed until a quasi-stationary statistically steady state is reached.
+A detailed description of the hydrodynamic behavior is given in \citet{wilbert2022}.
+Here we focus on the properties of the magnetic field in the dynamo case and the resulting feedback on the velocity field.
+After switching on the magnetic induction at $t=300$, the magnetic energy begins to grow for about $100$ cylinder rotations and finally goes into saturation.

+Both, kinetic and magnetic energy are dominated by contributions of the azimuthal components of the related field.
+However, the dominance for the magnetic field is not particularly pronounced and the induced magnetic energy $E_{\rm{m}}$ remains much smaller than $E_{\rm{k}}$.
 We find that, even in the saturated state, the presence of the magnetic field does not substantially alter the structure and the amplitude of the fluid flow via the Lorentz force.
-A striking property is that unlike the kinetic energy, which remains relatively steady, the magnetic energy is characterized by quasi-periodic peaks where its value suddenly rises $3$ to $5$ times above the average.

-Although there are no substantial changes in the flow field due to the back-reaction of the magnetic field, the bursts can be clearly assigned to corresponding peaks in the interaction parameter $\zeta$, which compares the amplitude of the Lorentz force to the inertial term in the Navier-Stokes equation:
+A striking property of the magnetic energy is that, unlike the kinetic energy, which remains relatively steady, the magnetic energy is characterized by strong occasional peaks where $E_{\rm{m}}$ suddenly rises $3$ to $5$ times above its average value.
+There are no related substantial changes in the flow field due to the back-reaction of the magnetic field so that the bursts can be clearly assigned to corresponding peaks in the interaction parameter $\zeta$, which compares the amplitude of the Lorentz force to the inertial term in the Navier-Stokes equation: